E-safety - information for professionals

 The internet brings great opportunity to communicate and learn.
 Unfortunately there are individuals who will use the internet to make inappropriate contact with young people for the purposes of scams, bullying, sexual grooming or abuse.
 It is our responsibility as professionals to ensure that we know what children are doing on the internet and how to keep them safe.

 The answer is not to panic and think it's all too dangerous.
 Professionals can also help parents and carers to help their children to recognise the danger signs and teach them how to keep themselves safe.
-Information is provided by Bury Safeguarding Children Board E-safety - information for parents webpage.
+Information is provided by Bury Integrated Safeguarding Partnership E-safety - information for parents webpage.
 You can also access the links to useful websites on this page.

-To learn more, book on to one of our BSCB E-Safety courses on Courses - Book a safeguarding children training course.
+To learn more, book on to one of our BISP E-Safety courses on Courses.
+Bury SCB - Bury Safeguarding Partnership training courses.